mmahlke/Bioinformatics-with-CRC-cluster/README.md

 What is the login node?
 It's where you land after log in.
 You can see your location next to your username at the commandline prompt. *YourUser*@login#

+We can run some basic commands in the login node that do not require any resources.

++ Use `sinfo` to return the status of all clusters.

++ Use `crc-usage yarbely` to check on our storage allocation and what users are associated with it.

++ Use `du -sh <directory_path>` to see how much space a directory is taking up on our storage allocation.

++ Or use `df -h <directory_path>` to see how much space we used and how much is available in our allocation.

-We cannot work here, so we need to request a place to work.
+Other than small commands, we cannot work on the login node so we need to request a place to work.

 ## The 'cluster' is composed of different clusters